cxcorp/maplibregl-style-fuzzer/README.md

 # maplibregl-style-fuzzer

-A structured, coverage guided fuzzer for the maplibre-gl-js style spec.
+A structured, generative, somewhat mutation-based coverage guided fuzzer for the maplibre-gl-js style spec.

 This is a fuzzer based on Jazzer.js to fuzz `@maplibre/maplibre-gl-style-spec`'s JSON style spec at the JavaScript library level.